elliewix/tapi-2023-webscraping/README.md

 # TAP Institute 2023: Webscraping toolkit!

-Look for day 1 etc!
-The notebooks will be added as the workshop runs.
+Look for the three days of content plus a pdf of all the content together.